 Primary: These disorders are usually present at birth and are genetic disorders that are usually hereditary.
 They typically become evident during infancy or childhood.
-However, some primary immunodeficiency disorders (such as common variable immunodeficiency Common Variable Immunodeficiency (CVID) Common variable immunodeficiency is an immunodeficiency disorder characterized by very low antibody (immunoglobulin) levels despite a normal number of B cells (lymphocytes).
-People with common... read more ) are not recognized until adulthood.
+However, some primary immunodeficiency disorders (such as common variable immunodeficiency Common Variable Immunodeficiency (CVID) Common variable immunodeficiency is an immunodeficiency disorder characterized by very low antibody (immunoglobulin) levels despite a normal number of B cells (the type of white blood cell that... read more ) are not recognized until adulthood.
 There are more than 100 primary immunodeficiency disorders.
 All are relatively rare.

 Some immunodeficiency disorders shorten life span.
 Others persist throughout life but do not affect life span, and a few resolve with or without treatment.

 Primary immunodeficiency disorders may be caused by mutations, sometimes in a specific gene.
 If the mutated gene is on the X (sex) chromosome, the resulting disorder is called an X-linked disorder X-Linked Inheritance Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
 Chromosomes are made of a very long strand... read more .
 X-linked disorders occur more often in boys.
 About 60% of people with primary immunodeficiency disorders are male.